bahlolab/linkdatagen-manual/README.md

 It will work by committing changes to the [WEHI-ResearchComputing/bioinf_rehost](https://github.com/WEHI-ResearchComputing/bioinf_rehost) repository through a Github action.
 This is currently by using a token provided by Rick Tankard that is set to expire on Thu, 7 Sep 2023.
 If Rick is no longer around, the following actions should be take:

 - A user, who will have their name attached to commits to bioinf_rehost, will have to generate a [personal access token](https://github.com/settings/tokens) on Github with the repo scope only.
-It is recommended to create a token that expires, up to one year way.
+It is recommended to create a token that expires, up to one year away.
 - Copy the token and create and [update the value of the repository secret](https://github.com/bahlolab/linkdatagen-manual/settings/secrets/actions) REPO_ACCESS_TOKEN with this value.
 - Edit the file [.github/workflows/push_to_bioinf.yml](.github/workflows/push_to_bioinf.yml), changing:
   - instances of 'trickytank' to your user name on Github